JohannesBorgqvist/symSys_1st_ODEs/TASK_LIST.md

 # TASK LIST FOR THE SYM_SYS PROJECT
+- [x] Implement a linear algebra approach in the solution algorithm
+- [x] Add Loetka Volterra,
+- [ ]
-- [ ] Make sure code work for the general linear case,
+- [x] Make sure code work for the general linear case,
-- [ ] Make the code work for the DBH model,
+- [x] Make the code work for the DBH model,
 - [x] Add branches github,
 - [ ] Fix sources for the Introduction,
 - [ ] Fix sources for the Discussion,